-- Copy is paid for and viewed by the consumer - There must be a contractual arrangement between any third-party intermediaries/sellers and the publisher to purchase the copies
+- 1. Copy is paid for and viewed by the consumer - There must be a contractual arrangement between any third-party intermediaries/sellers and the publisher to purchase the copies - 3.
+If the final paid for and viewed figure is not known then estimates can be made

 - 1. Copy is paid for and viewed by the consumer - a) The consumer has paid for the right to view the copy as part of a multi-publication package.
 Note: Although the consumer may subscribe to the multi-publication package for a contracted period, the copies are not treated as subscriptions but claimed on a single issue basis when viewed. - b) Copies can only be claimed if they have been viewed by a consumer.
 This will be demonstrated by meeting at least the definition of a Publication Active View (a single copy of a publication actively opened by a device for viewing.
-See full definition) - c) Only one view per device per issue can be claimed - d) There is no requirement to de-duplicate it against other circulation categories - e) Back issues up to 12 months old can be claimed against the issue current at the time it is viewed
+See full definition\) - c) Only one view per device per issue can be claimed - d) There is no requirement to de-duplicate it against other circulation categories - e) Back issues up to 12 months old can be claimed against the issue current at the time it is viewed

-Publication Active View:
+\Publication Active View: